openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-fs-group.md

 ## Implementation Details

-Volume ownership and permission is managed by kubelet.
+Volume ownership and permission are managed by kubelet.
 To mount CSI volume kubelet calls `NodePublishVolume` implemented by `SP`, after successful mount it tries to apply ownership and permission if required.
-Every volume in kubernetes like configmap, secret, CSI volume implements `Mounter` and `Unmounter` interface.
-Volume ownership and permission is part of `SetUp` method of CSI Mounter.
+Every volume in Kubernetes like configmap, secret, CSI volume implements `Mounter` and `Unmounter` interface.
+Volume ownership and permission are part of the `SetUp` method of CSI Mounter.

 ```bash
  _________________________ Kubernetes Node _________________________________